Hair Transplants

 Follicular Unit Extraction (FUE)

 • FUE is a more modern technique where individual hair follicles are removed directly from the donor area using a small, circular punch tool.
 These follicular units are then implanted into the balding areas.
 Unlike FUT, FUE does not involve removing a strip of skin, which results in less noticeable scarring and a quicker recovery time.
+It’s preferred for those that want to avoid a linear scar or wear their hair very short.

 Comparison of FUT and FUE